FeatureBaseDB/featurebase-docs/docs/cloud/cloud-query/cloud-query-sample-db.md

 >The native query language **PQL** (Pilosa Query Language) are used in the following expressions.
 >[Learn more about Pilosa Query Language (PQL)](/docs/pql-guide/pql-home)

-Return the number of people who are teachers who are available to hire:
+Prove there are 89 teachers available to hire by running this PQL query:

 ```
 [cseg]Count(Intersect(